dhiway/dhiway.github.io/privacy_seqr.md

 Nothing in this policy contradicts the following statements:

-  * We don’t collect any of your personal info, other than information you voluntarily provide.
+  * We do not collect any of your personal information, other than information you voluntarily provide.
-  * We don’t sell your personal info to advertisers or other third parties.
+  * We do not sell your personal information to advertisers or other third parties.
-  * We share your personal info only when legally required, or when reasonably necessary to prevent harm in an emergency situation.
+  * We share your personal information only when legally required, or when reasonably necessary to prevent harm in an emergency situation.
-  * We retain your personal info, excluding info you make public, for no more than 30 days after you request deletion.
+  * We retain your personal information, excluding info you make public, for no more than 30 days after you request deletion.

 ### Complete Terms
-As used in this policy, “Personal Info” is data that can identify a particular person or device.
-Aggregate data isn’t considered Personal Info.
+As used in this policy, “Personal Information” is data that can identify a particular person or device.
+Aggregate data is not considered Personal Information.

 ### 1. Collection of Personally Identifiable Information (PII)